2023 Odisha train collision: Victims

 A total of 296 people died in the crash.
 Bodies of deceased passengers were taken to a local high school, chosen due to its open spaces and its location close to the crash site.
-Identification of the bodies was difficult due to burns and other trauma, which led officials to use the belongings to try and identify the passengers.
+Identification of the bodies was made difficult due to burns and other trauma, leading officials to rely on personal belongings to try to identify the passengers.
 Most of the casualties were from the first three cars of the Coromandel Express, which included two general category coaches.
-These unreserved coaches were often the most crowded as it allowed anyone with the cheapest category ticket to board without a specific seat reserved for them and were frequently used by migrant workers.
+These unreserved coaches were often the most crowded, as they allowed anyone with the cheapest category ticket to board without a specific seat reserved for them and were frequently used by migrant workers.
 As the railways had only the names of passengers with reserved seats, this made identification more difficult.
-There were allegations of bodies being handed over to the wrong families due to difficulties in identification and DNA tests were carried out to try and identify the unclaimed bodies.
+There were allegations of bodies being handed over to the wrong families due to difficulties in identification.
+Subsequently, DNA tests were carried out to try to identify the unclaimed bodies.

 Over 1,200 people were injured in the crash.
-On 3 June, Odisha government officials indicated that 1,175 people were admitted to various hospitals as a result of the crash out of which 793 had minor injuries and were released after treatment, and 382 were undergoing further treatment.
-Local hospitals were overwhelmed by the influx of injured people and encountered difficulties in providing patients with adequate care.
-South Western Railway said that 994 reserved and 300 unreserved passengers were traveling on the Howrah Express that had departed from Bengaluru and that ascertaining the identification of passengers on the unreserved coaches would take time.
+On 3 June, the Odisha government officials indicated that 1,175 people were admitted to various hospitals as a result of the crash, out of which 793 had minor injuries and were released after treatment, while 382 were undergoing treatment.
+Local hospitals were overwhelmed by the influx of injured people and faced difficulties in providing patients with adequate care.
+South Western Railway said that 994 reserved and 300 unreserved passengers were travelling on the Howrah Express that had departed from Bengaluru and that ascertaining the identification of passengers on the unreserved coaches would take time.
 Despite the severe impact, the locomotive pilot of the Coromandel Express and his assistant survived the crash with injuries.